Aider-AI/aider/docs/benchmarks.md

 In summary, passing an exercise means GPT was able to:

   - Write the required code (possibly after reviewing test error output),
-  - Correctly package all of this code into the edit format so that Aider can process and save it to the implementation file.
+  - Correctly package all of the code edits into the edit format so that Aider can process and save it to the implementation file.

 Conversely, failing an exercise only requires a breakdown in one of those steps.
 In practice, GPT fails at different steps in different